The University of Texas at Tyler logo

 1971

-Founded as Tyler State College
+Founded as Tyler State College.

 1975

-Renamed Texas Eastern University
+Renamed Texas Eastern University.

 1979

-Joined the University of Texas System
+Joined the University of Texas System.

 1997

-Authorized to add freshmen and sophomore students
+Authorized to add freshmen and sophomore classes.

 1998

-Became a 4-year and graduate institution
+Became a comprehensive 4-year and graduate institution.

 2019